Our policy is that all children should wear clothing that is in keeping with a purposeful learning ethos.

 Has a duty to enforce the school uniform throughout the school community as part of the duty within the maintenance of day-to-day discipline in the school.

 Will speak to the parents of children who persistently do not wear the correct uniform or incorrect hairstyles.

 The school will follow DfE guidelines and not consider exclusion from the school where a pupil fails to comply with the school’s rules on uniform.

 Role of the Parents and Carers

-Ensure that they come to school in uniform everyday unless there are special circumstances such as non uniform days.
+Ensure that they come to school in uniform daily unless there are special circumstances, such as non-uniform days.